Nasdanika/nasdanika.github.io/model/core/mapping/readme.md

 * ``Document.getPageById(String id)``
 * ``Document.getPageByName(String name)``

-A prototype must have a target element defined - the loading process will keep evaluating the prototype expression until it returns non-null or until the maximum number of passes is exceeded.
-In the latter case the loading process would fail.
 If you want to inherit just configuration, but not the target element, then use ``config-prototype`` property instead of ``prototype``.

 ### selector